DecentralLabs/FinantialFredomTools/README.md

 ### It is safe FYM V1 smart contract?

-* Be careful, the smart contract is not audited and may contain bugs.
+* Be careful, the smart contract is not audited and may contain bugs including this small documentation, use it at your own risk.
 For more details check the smart contract source code https://bscscan.com/address/0x81c845c59dbe81654f68bc4842b3829dd06f5427#code#F1#L14 and report any issues here at github.
 * Once you deposit the funds there is not way or master key that can recover the funds, you will be forced to withdraw with your setup config that can't be changed.

 ### It is free?
 Any Fees?